DV

 Strategy & risk

-SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach, while VGT tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
-Beta is 1.19 for SCHG and 1.42 for VGT, indicating SCHG is less volatile relative to the market.
+SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index, while VGT holds a basket of Vanguard Information Technology ETF holdings.
+Beta is 1.21 for SCHG and 1.47 for VGT, making SCHG the less volatile of the two by this measure.

 Fund details